trentlarson/lives-of-gifts/src/markdown/reasons/upcoming.md

 * What Brings Meaning to Your Life?
 (I bet it's some type of gift.)

-* Some of our favorite tools for inspiration.
+* Some of our Favorite Tools for Inspiration.